modernistik/parse-stack/README.md

 For any `after_*` hook, return values are not needed since Parse does not utilize them.
 You may also register as many `after_save` or `after_delete` handlers as you prefer, all of them will be called.

 `before_save` and `before_delete` hooks have special functionality.
 When the `error!` method is called by the provided block, the framework will return the correct error response to Parse with value provided.
 Returning an error will prevent Parse from saving the object in the case of `before_save` and will prevent Parse from deleting the object when in a `before_delete`.
 In addition, for a `before_save`, the last value returned by the block will be the value returned in the success response.
 If the block returns nil or an `empty?` value, it will return `true` as the default response.
-You can also return a JSON object in a hash format to override the values that will be saved for the object.
-For this, we recommend using the `payload_update` method.
+You can also return a JSON object in a hash format to override the values that will be saved.
+However, we recommend modifying the `parse_object` provided since it has dirty tracking, and then returning that same object.
+This will automatically call your model specific `before_save` callbacks and send the proper payload back to Parse.
 For more details, see [Cloud Code BeforeSave Webhooks](https://parse.com/docs/cloudcode/guide#cloud-code-advanced-beforesave-webhooks)

 ```ruby
 # recommended way